What Is Daucosterol?

 The research on daucosterol as a standalone alkaloid is minimal, so it’s unclear which kratom strains have the highest concentration.
 Regardless of the strain, daucosterol appears in small quantities.
-Since the effects of the alkaloid aren’t typically noticeable like the pain-relieving or stimulative effects of other alkaloids, there’s nothing to suggest that certain strains contain higher concentrations.
+Since the effects of the alkaloid aren’t typically noticeable like the pain-relieving or stimulative effects of other alkaloids, there’s nothing to suggest that specific strains contain higher concentrations.

 Again, there’s very little information about the specific effects of daucosterol, but some research suggests it could be beneficial.
 We’ll discuss these briefly below.

-Some research suggests that daucosterol is a natural neuroprotectant, which means it can help reduce the risk of damage to the nervous system.
+Some research suggests that daucosterol is a natural neuroprotectant, which can help reduce the risk of damage to the nervous system.
 It’s possible that, along with medical assistance, daucosterol could help reduce the damage done during a stroke or other acute nervous system injury .

 It’s also possible that daucosterol could help delay the symptoms of some neurodegenerative diseases, including :